Neverness to Everness: How to Manage Stamina and Early Pulls

 Early gacha priorities: characters first, patience second

-The launch presentation may make summoning feel more generous than it really is.
-That does not mean the smart answer is “never pull.”
-It means you should pull with a plan.
+The launch presentation can make summoning feel more generous than it is.
+That does not mean “never pull.”
+It means pull with a plan.
 For early progression, new characters that fit your main team are far more valuable than weapons, cosmetics, or speculative duplicates.

 Why the character banner should be your default target

-Current public reporting describes the character banner as comparatively forgiving: soft pity around 70, hard pity at 90, and pity carrying over between character banners.
-Reports also indicate the character side is kinder than the weapon side on featured outcomes, though exact launch wording can always shift.
-The practical read is simple: if you are going to commit early pulls anywhere, the limited character banner is the safest place to get account power that actually clears content.
+The character banner is the forgiving one: soft pity around 70, hard pity at 90, and pity carries over between character banners.
+So if you are going to commit early pulls anywhere, the limited character banner is the safest place to buy account power that actually clears content.

 Why weapon and cosmetic banners are weak launch value

-Put bluntly: if your team still needs ascensions, boss materials, and basic roster stability, a signature weapon or cosmetic skin does not fix the real problem.
+Put bluntly: if your team still needs ascensions, boss materials, and basic roster stability, a signature Arc or cosmetic skin does not fix the real problem.
 Characters and stamina efficiency do.

 How to handle free pulls without sabotaging your savings